openlandcover/ioln-class-reference/README.md

 The aim is twofold:

-1. Come up for a definition for the different classes that are relevant for the Indian context
+1. Come up for a definition for the different classes that are relevant for the Indian context and this for across the biogeographic regions.

 2. How to identify these classes using True Color Composities (TCC), False Color Composites (FCC), reference maps or other (Interpretation Keys).

-3. Identify if there is a regional differences in definition of the classes and/or interpretation keys.
+3. Identify if there are a regional differences in definition (if any) of the classes and/or interpretation keys.

 ![alt text](images/classes.PNG)